yk0803/EDI-Anon/README.md

       After you have achieved your desired privacy results, you can now evaluate the anonymized datasets for utilities, follow these steps
       1. First you need to save the anonymized datasets according to the utility, i.e. race, age, or gender, use the copy new ipynb file to do this use the Copy New file in the For Utilities folder
       2. Change the paths, and use the respective notebook for each utility
-      3. Make sure that all paths are updated
+      3. Use the trained models